-It was on May 28, 2014, when the entire nation was left baffled to the core as Dr. Steven Patlin Schwartz of Tarpon Springs, Florida, was found brutally murdered inside his waterfront home.
-As explored in NBC’s ‘Dateline: The Death of Schwartz,’ he was not only a seeming pillar of society but also incredibly successful, making many wonder if he’d been killed for his wealth.
+On May 28, 2014, Dr. Steven Schwartz was found dead inside his waterfront home in Tarpon Springs, Florida.
+As explored in NBC’s ‘Dateline: The Death of Schwartz,’ he was not only a pillar of society but also an incredibly successful kidney specialist, making many wonder if he’d been killed for his wealth.
 After all, at the age of 74, he reportedly had over four decades of experience in the medical field, a thriving private clinic/practice, as well as a secret yet incredibly serious criminal past.

 How Did Dr. Steven Schwartz Earn His Money?